 Risk Assessment of Report

 Summary of risks highlighted in this report

 Which of the Strategic risk(s) does this report SR1 Safety

 relates to: SR2 People (work force) ✓

-SR3 Finance and Resources Infrastru cture
+Resources Infrastru cture

-SR4 Demand/ Car pacity
+SR4 Demand/ Cap pacity

 SR5 Lampard Inqu uiry

 SR6 Cyber Attack

 SR7 Capital

-SR8 Use of Resou irces
+SR8 Use of Resou ırces

 SR9 Digital and Da ata Strategy

 Does this report mitigate the Strategic risk(s)?
 Yes/ No

 Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

 and are longer-term

 If Yes, describe the risk to EPUT's organisational

 objectives and highlight if this is an escalation

 from another EPUT risk register.

-Describe what measures will you use to monitor any issues to their (
+Describe what measures will you use to monitor any issues to their

-mitigation of the risk If unresolved they e
+mitigation of the risk If unresolved they

-escalated to Dr Ka ny unresolved issues s is further
+escalated to Dr Ka ny unresolved issues s is turther

-or doctors working
+nale. nsures that the Juni or doctors working

-nsures that the Juni ith the Junior Docto
+rith the Junior Docto

-Are you requesting approval of financial / other No 15 contract 2010.
+Are you requesting approval of financial / other No Titl the Julior Docto 13 CONTRACT 2010.

 resources within the paper?
+140

 If Yes, confirm that you have had sign off from Area Who When

 the relevant functions (e.g. Finance, Estates Executive

 etc.) and the Executive Director with SRO Director

 function accountability.
 Finance

-Estates
+· Estates

 Other

+C (1 O

 Purpose of the Report The purpose of this report is to provide assurance to the Board that doctors in Approval training are safely rostered and that their working hours are compliant with the Discussion terms & conditions of their contract.
-Information √
+Information ✓